filleben/F1Experiences/README.md

 ---

-The goal of this project is to make an application that allows users to view and purchase tickets/race packages to Formula 1 events.
+The goal of this project is to make an application that allows users to view and purchase tickets/race packages to Formula 1 events aswell as allowing site admins to easily add new and edit existing events.

 ## Table of Contents